 HIP is run by parents and carers for anyone whose child (0-25) has any kind of disability, SEN or additional needs.

 HiP are the official forum for Hackney parents and carers.

 HiP is part of a wider network of parent carer forums know as The National Network of Parents Carer Forums (NNPCF).
 A network of local forums who meet in local and regional settings and who work together to effect local and national service improvement through participation and co-production with parent carers.

-HiP work with education, health and social care professionals and providers to try and get families’ voices heard wherever decisions are being made.
-Forum activities include:
+HiP work with education, health and social care professionals and service providers to try and get families’ voices heard wherever decisions are being made.

 - Passing on information to parents and carers about services their child/young person might use

 - Organising activities to find out what families think about current services

 - Taking parents’ concerns forward to service managers

 - Representing parents on the various committees set up to help with the SEN reforms (like the one which planned the Local Offer)